1. BENEFITS GENERAL STATEMENT

 b) All degree seeking employees, spouses/domestic partners and/or dependent children must complete FAFSA with the federal processor prior the July 1st yearly deadline.

-c) Tuition remission is not granted for more than sufficient hours to graduate.
+c) Tuition remission is not granted for more than sufficient credits to graduate.
 Additional tuition remission beyond graduation must enhance the individual’s employment at Simpson College and be approved in writing by the Cabinet level officer for that employee.

 d) Employees, spouses/domestic partners or dependent children who enroll as “non-degree” students do not need to complete the FAFSA but must complete the Simpson College Tuition Remission Application.